-How long after you’ve moved to a new city do you become a local?
+How long does it take after you’ve moved to a new city for you to become a local?

 It’s a tough question.
 I know there are plenty of people who would argue that to be considered a local, you would have to have been born in the city.
 Some others may say it has to be five or ten years.